PanBrowse/PanVA/README.md

   **IMPORTANT:** Make sure this directory is writable so the [linkage_matrix.npy](api/docs/data-format.md#linkage_matrixnpy-auto-generated) files can be stored in each homology group directory.
 - `-v /path/to/your/config.json:/panva/frontend/config.json` \
   Mounts your optional custom `config.json` file to the predefined path `/panva/frontend/config.json` that the application looks at.
+- `-e APACHE_UID=1000` \
+  `-e APACHE_GID=1000` \
+  The data directory mounted at `/panva/api/data` needs to be read by the Apache webserver.
+To prevent permission issues, the user id (uid) and group id (gid) of the user running Apache can be changed to match the data directory on the host machine.
+Use `ls -n` to see the numeric uid and gid of a directory on the host machine.

 ## Building the application